Drink Wise, Age Well.

 Alcohol use in the over 50’s is having a real impact on society - over the last decade there has been increasing numbers of alcohol related deaths among the 55-74 year olds; a 53% increase in women and 87% for men (Office of National Statistics, 2012).
 The over 50’s may at times face stressful life transitions such as retirement, or the loss of a loved one.
 This can be a challenging time that can leave people at risk of turning to alcohol as a coping mechanism.

 Existing attitudes and beliefs about ageing and alcohol can prevent people from getting the right type of advice and seeking appropriate support.
-Offering different solutions around alcohol and ageing, Drink Wise, Age Well will work across Sheffield delivering prevention and campaigning information; building resilience in individuals and within communities; offering support through direct one-to-one sessions and delivering training and skills to employers and support services.
+Offering different solutions around alcohol and ageing, Drink Wise, Age Well worked across Sheffield delivering prevention and campaigning information; building resilience in individuals and within communities; offering support through direct one-to-one sessions and delivering training and skills to employers and support services.

-Drink Wise, Age Well: Crystal Peaks
+Reminiscing on Drink Wise, Age Well: Crystal Peaks

 Almost 2,000 people sought advice on alcohol and better health as Drink Wise, Age Well brought its services to Crystal Peaks.